jrrk2/openstellina/README.md

 environment variables:

+    TIME_ZONE (a Continent/City string) defaults to Europe/London if /etc/localtime is not readable
-    LATITUDE (a floating point number) defaults to Greenwich (51.4777777777777814) LONGITUDE (a floating point number) defaults to Greenwich (0.00138888888888888894) STELLINA_IP (a dotted decimal IP address) defaults to 10.0.0.1 for a real Stellina
+    LATITUDE (a floating point number) defaults to Greenwich (51.4777777777777814) LONGITUDE (a floating point number) defaults to Greenwich (0.00138888888888888894) STELLINA_IP (a dotted decimal IP address) defaults to 10.0.0.1 corresponding to a real Stellina

 The method of setting the environment will differ according to O/S. For example under OSX, if you live in Cambridge